Creative Writing BA (Hons) module details

 Case study, 40%: You will create 4-5 separate experiments arising from techniques and methods explored in the module.

-Uncreative Project, 60%: You will produce creative work of 5000 words that draws on the approaches, techniques, and procedures of the module.
+Uncreative Project, 60%: You will produce creative work that draws on the approaches, techniques, and procedures of the module.

 OR continue with the route selected in the first year: